wp-plugins/custom-content-type-manager/readme.txt

 * Integrated the [Summarize Posts](http://code.google.com/p/wordpress-summarize-posts/) plugin: this gives all kinds of power to searching for posts.
 * All fields can now be "repeatable" so you can select multiple values, e.g. images, relations, textareas...
 * Cleaner Ajax implementation [Issue 226](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=226).
 This should make the plugin work better on sites with customized folder structures.
+* You can now configure search parameters to determine which posts are available in your post-selector for relation, image, and media fields.

 = 0.9.4.5 =